jasonsychau/graphql-w-persistent/README.md

 stack runghc demonstration.hs
 ```

-At localhost:3000, the topmost text box is the GraphQL question box.
+At localhost:3000, the topmost text box is the GraphQL question box while below is the variables textbox.
 Underneath is an area to add or delete database data.

 A fun query is {taxonomy{name,pet{name}}} ...enjoy!